mtpedro/brainfrick/README.md

 ## How to use

-To convert brainfrick to text, you can call:
+To convert brainfuck to text, you can call:
 ```
 brainfrick.FromBrain("+[----->+++<]>+.");
 ```